Damon Davis @ the Studio

 From Kimani Gray to Michael Brown to Tamir Rice to Eric Garner, with so many black lives lost in between.
 This is a piece we wrote about Afrophobia and systems change after Kimani Gray was murdered by two policemen in Brooklyn.
 It is still all too relevant.

 Here is a piece we just did after the Ferguson verdict, aiming to give us all a new framework for stepping up and stepping in when there is a social emergency like we are in now.

 At the Design Studio we design and prototype alternative ways to approach and address complex social problems.
 We explore unusual solutions, ones that’s very existence help the system see new options for solving stubborn problems.
-Our upcoming "Making Planning Processes Public" pop-up exhibit is an example of this work.

 The Design Studio for Social Intervention: Changing how social justice is imagined, developed and deployed.